Wednesday evening dinghy sailing for members starts 20 April, 7pm at Campbeltown Sailing Club.

 A piled Marina with an outer concrete breakwater & finger berths will shortly enter its 3rd year of operation.
 Excellent dedicated shower & toilet facilities are located a few paces from the Marina exit gate.
 Bikes are available for hire … Continue reading

 We have a few ties left at a cost of £5.

 There is a plan for a tidal turbine to be located off the Mull of Kintyre.
 A plan showing the proposed location is shown here.
 Click the picture for an enlargement.
 There will be a buoy attached to the top of the … Continue reading

-There are 4 visitors moorings now available at Carradale.
+There are 3 visitors moorings now available at Carradale.
 They are located just outside the harbour entrance, each with a pickup buoy.
-The cost is £10 a night and there is an honesty box for payment located beside the road … Continue reading
+The cost is £10 a night and there is an honesty box for payment located at the top … Continue reading